hsun9/SeqQEst/README.md

 	* WGS
 	* WES
 	* RNA-Seq

+* FASTQ
+	* HLA-QC is able to use input as BAM or fastq.gz

 * Table of bam/sample info
 	* bam.catalog (Form)
 		> The table uses for running cohort